ahuacate/unifibuild/README.md

 # UniFi Build
-This recipe is my UniFi network configuration.
-These instructions are focused on setting up your `Networks`, `Wireless Networks` and `Routing & Firewall` so they work.
+The following is for creating a UniFi network.
+These instructions will setup your `LAN Networks`, `Wireless Networks` and `Routing & Firewall`.

 You will need a UniFi Controller WebGUI to perform the tasks.